ivarru/arxiv-opener/README.md

+** Beware: This is an experiment in vibe coding.
+Use at your own risk. **

 # arXiv Abstract Opener

 A simple Firefox extension that adds a context menu option to open arXiv abstract pages from PDF links.